Merkel to discuss tighter lockdown with German states on Sunday - sources

-BERLIN (Reuters) - German Chancellor Angela Merkel is scheduled to discuss on Sunday a tightening of lockdown restrictions with state leaders as coronavirus infections rise and amid growing calls for action, sources familiar with the matter told Reuters.
+BERLIN (Reuters) - German Chancellor Angela Merkel will discuss with state leaders on Sunday tightening lockdown restrictions to stem a rise in coronavirus infections, with school and shop closures on the agenda, people familiar with the matter told Reuters.

-Germany has been in partial lockdown for six weeks, with bars and restaurants closed but shops and schools open.
+Germany has been in partial lockdown for six weeks, with bars and restaurants closed.
 Some regions have already imposed tougher measures.

 The discussions on Sunday will include whether shops should be closed before the Christmas holiday and the timing of such a move, said the people, who spoke on condition of anonymity.